-Mid summer is a good time to check your roses and give them some TLC.
+As we head towards the summer this is a good time to check your roses and give them some TLC.

-Your roses should be looking fabulous at the moment, with perfumed flowers, lush new growth and a heady fragrance as you walk past them.
+Your roses should be starting to look fabulous at the moment, with perfumed flowers, lush new growth and a heady fragrance as you walk past them.

 Follow these tips to keep your roses healthy and flowering into autumn.